 When the temperature in your home rises, your thermostat automatically turns on your air conditioning system.
 Warm air from the house is sucked in through the air return vents and into the furnace, where it blows across the evaporator coil.
 The cold refrigerant in the evaporator absorbs the heat from the air and turns into vapor inside the copper tubing.
 This process cools the air in the air handler, and the cooler air is then pushed through your ducts back into the living areas in your home.

 Meanwhile, the refrigerant is pumped to the outdoor unit, where it is pressurized by the compressor and moves through the outside condenser coil.
 This process releases the heat outdoors with the help of a massive fan.
 After moving through the condenser, the refrigerant is expanded so it can be returned to the evaporator as a cold, low-pressure liquid.
-This cycle repeats until the air in your home drops in temperature enough that your thermostat turns off the system.
+This cycle repeats until the cool air in your home drops in temperature enough that your thermostat turns off the HVAC system.

 Furnace and Burner